 Click the Save button at the lower right corner of the page to save any changes made on the Access page.

 Port Configuration

 Device Level

-When a device is selected in the Sidebar, the only item available under Port Configuration is the Port Properties page with one field to configure: the Occupy Timeout setting:
+When a device is selected in the Sidebar, there are two items available under Port Configuration on the Port Properties page: Edit Port Properties and Occupy Timeout.